-We are filing the registration statement of which this prospectus forms a part to permit holders of the shares of common stock described in the section entitled "Selling Stockholders" to resell such shares.
-We will not receive any proceeds from the resale of any shares offered by this prospectus by the selling stockholders.
-However, we will receive the proceeds of any cash exercise of the Warrants.
-If all of the Warrants were exercised for cash, we would receive aggregate proceeds of approximately \$4.9 million.
+We are filing the registration statement of which this prospectus forms a part to permit holders of the shares of common stock described in the section entitled "Selling Stockholder" to resell such shares.
+We will not receive any proceeds from the resale of any shares offered by this prospectus by the selling stockholder.
+However, we will receive the proceeds of any cash exercise of the July 2024 PIPE Warrants.
+If all of the Warrants were exercised for cash, we would receive aggregate proceeds of approximately \$15.0 million.
 If we do receive any proceeds, we currently intend to use the proceeds for general corporate purposes, including working capital.